doubleirish/OSCON_2015/README.md

         In this new workshop, Jono Bacon, leading community manager from Ubuntu and XPRIZE, author of _The Art of Community_, and founder of the Community Leadership Summit, will share key lessons for how to build a strong and empowered community, navigate internal teams, build buy-in and governance, manage conflict, and more.
 Come and get the behind-the-scenes recipe for building a strong community.

-        > conor - how to create quality measures on the growth of your project. for futher articles see from this presenter see [bacon blog](http://opensource.com/tags/six-degrees-column)
+        > Conor - how to create quality measures on the growth of your project. for futher articles see from this presenter see [bacon blog](http://opensource.com/tags/six-degrees-column)

     *   00:41:13 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)